 Political developments elsewhere in the region and international events may prompt large demonstrations or violence.
 Planned and spontaneous demonstrations occur.

 The ongoing conflict in neighbouring Syria is destabilising Lebanon.
-Violent incidents related to Syria, including car bombs, improvised explosive device (IED) attacks and rocket attacks, have occurred across Lebanon and will likely continue.
-Violence may spill over without warning.
+Violent incidents related to Syria, including car bombs, improvised explosive device (IED) attacks and rocket attacks, have occurred across Lebanon.

 Anti-government protests continue.
 Some have escalated into clashes between protesters and security forces.
 Water cannons, tear gas and live ammunition have been used to disperse crowds, resulting in injuries.